Ottawa Municipal Airport

 Ottawa Municipal Airport (FAA LID: OWI) is in Ottawa, Kansas, United States, four miles south of Ottawa at 2178 Montana Road.

-OThe airport opened in April 1946.
+The airport opened in April 1946.
 It serves small business jets.

 There are two buildings at the airport, and aircraft are stored outside.
 There is a tiedown hangar, likely replacing the old main hangar that was destroyed on July 8, 2009.

 Besides the main runway, there is a grass runway (13/31).